-- For PreK to 8th grade, the monthly membership cost is $19.95 for the first student and $14.95 for each additional.
+- For PreK to 8th grade, the monthly membership cost is $19.95 for the first student and $14.95 for each additional student.

 - For high school, the monthly membership cost is $30 per student, and includes 4 courses.
 Additional courses may be purchased for an extra $5 per month, per course.
-While having one student in the high school enables you to receive a discounted rate of $14.95 for a student in the lower grades, there is no discounted rate for a second student in the high school.
+If you have one student at the high school level, you will receive a discounted rate of $14.95 for a student in the lower grades; there is no discounted rate for a second student who is at the high school membership level.

 What does a membership consist of?